 Amazon’s Alexa voice-assistant is onboard and, while rather hard of hearing in an office environment, is reasonably sharp-eared in quieter rooms.
 Functionally, Alexa will do everything here Alexa does on, say, an Amazon Echo, so you can ask it to play music, tell you the time or give you the latest weather forecast.

 A tablet this big is likely to be pressed into video service, and the good news is that the screen resolution (1920 x 1200) is a big improvement over the previous Fire 10 tablet and makes watching films an authentic pleasure rather than a trial.

 The contrasts, deep blacks and rugged skin-tones of There Will Be Blood (via Amazon Prime Video) are all impressive, and the Fire HD 10 demonstrates a decent facility with motion.

-The picture isn’t the out-and-out cleanest we’ve ever seen – there’s some shimmer and noise in the shots of the big Southern California sky – but it remains reasonably composed in all but the most testing circumstances.
+The picture isn’t the out-and-out cleanest we’ve ever seen – there’s some shimmer and noise in the shots of the big Southern California sky – and as you'd expect, it's not in the same league as the more-than-twice-the-price Apple iPad Mini (2019).
+But it remains reasonably composed in all but the most testing circumstances.

 Picture upscaling is an inevitably hit-and-miss affair.
 Should you be prepared to go around the houses to watch a YouTube video (there's no app, don't forget), and it’s low-resolution to start with (our current favourite is Motörhead and Girlschool’s Please Don’t Touch), the Fire HD 10 does nothing but exacerbate its problems.